IceWhaleTech/ZimaDocs/source/docs/Basic-functions-of-dedicated-systems.md

 ![Use Jellyfin Watching Move ](/images/Basic-functions-of-dedicated-systems/watching-move-play.jpeg)

-## Watch Videos Anywhere
+## Stream Videos Anywhere

-Emby offers a lot of ways to watch movies to choose from, you can watch them on your computer, cell phone, TV, game console, or even on VR.
+Emby offers a lot of ways to watch movies to choose from; you can watch them on your computer, cell phone, TV, game console, or even on VR.

-### Watch Videos on Your Phone
+### Stream Videos on Your Phone

 ![Use Jellyfin Watching Move With Phone](/images/Basic-functions-of-dedicated-systems/watching-move-jellyfin-phone.png)

-# Manage Your Photos with PhotoPrism
+# Manage your Photos with PhotoPrism

 ## Open PhotoPrism